La Salle invites first female students since 1850

 Sixty-two female students walked bravely into the unknown hallways of La Salle.
 But these girls have no problem being trailblazers.

-“I felt so empowered being like, I get to go to a military school,” Grace Camengay, Sophomore, said.
+“I felt so empowered being like, I get to go to a military school,” Grace Camenga, Sophomore, said.

 “Everything’s equal here.
-You know, whatever the boys can earn, the girls can earn,” Camengay.
+You know, whatever the boys can earn, the girls can earn,” Camenga.
 “And whatever the boys can do, the girl can do.”

 Anthony Bruno is a Senior and currently a Lieutenant Colonel—the second-highest rank at the school in the JROTC, Junior Reserve Officer Training Corps program.